-Houseplants are a gift – until tiny black flies crawl out of the soil and buzz around the living room as if they were planning world domination.
-Welcome to the world of fungus gnats – they are annoying, they reproduce quickly, but: you can get rid of them.
-And naturally so.
+Houseplants are a gift – until tiny black flies crawl out of the soil and buzz through the living room as if they planned world domination.
+Welcome to the world of fungus gnats – they annoy, they reproduce quickly, but: you can get rid of them.
+And naturally.

 What are fungus gnats – and why this name?

-Fungus gnats look like fruit flies in black and get their name because they somehow... appear subtly gloomy.
-Dark-colored, barely 2–5 millimeters in size, but with a mission: nibbling on roots and producing offspring in the potting soil.
+Fungus gnats look like fruit flies in black and get their name because they somehow... look subtly gloomy.
+Dark-colored, barely 2–5 millimeters big, but with a mission: nibbling roots and producing offspring in the potting soil.

 It's not the flies themselves that are the problem – but their hungry larvae.
-They live in the pot and feed on tender root tips.
-This can be especially critical for young plants, seedlings, or cuttings.
+They live in the pot and feed on delicate root tips.
+This can be critical especially for young plants, seedlings, or cuttings.

-How can I recognize an infestation of fungus gnats?
+How do I recognize an infestation of fungus gnats?

 Besides the classic scene ("swarm of flies over the philodendron"), there are a few clear signs: